 - Skills verification must be completed by one of the following mechanisms between the date of issuance of national EMS certification and the first expiration date.
 If the candidate does not successfully demonstrate skills verification within the allocated timeframe, the candidate will not be allowed to recertify, and the certification will lapse.

-- If the candidate affiliates with a National Registry Agency and has their skills competency verified (third-party) by their Agency’s medical director or training officer, this satisfies the requirement for re-entry.
+- If the candidate affiliates with a National Registry Agency and has their skills competency verified (third-party) by their Agency’s Medical Director or Training Officer, this satisfies the requirement for re-entry.

 - A State EMS Office or State-Approved or CAAHEP Accredited Education Program.